Hamlet, Nebraska

 Hamlet is a village in Hayes County, Nebraska, United States.
-The population was 57 at the 2010 census.
-A granary is located there, also an elementary school and a community hall, and two churches; otherwise, no other services or businesses.
+The population was 27 at the 2020 census.

 History

 Hamlet was originally called Hudson, and under the latter name a post office was established in 1890.
 In order to avoid repetition with another Hudson in the state, the town was renamed Hamlet in 1904 as it constituted a rural hamlet.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.31 sqmi, all land.